billthefarmer/c-accordion/windows/Readme.txt

 you choose what midi instrument you would like to attempt to play.
 The reverse check box lets you play widdershins.
 The key drop down lets you choose keys to play in.
 There is a choice of F/Bb/Eb, G/C/F, A/D/G, C#/D/G, B/C/C#.
+C System and B System chromatic now added with button highlighting.
 The keys default to A/D/G. More kays can be added by popular request, or you can hack the program yourself.
-The layout drop down lets you choose a layout.
+The notes click box lets you display notes on the buttons.
 The volume slider lets you change the volume.
 The volume defaults to maximum.
 The quit button lets you give up, or you can click on the window close icon.

 Playing
 =======